 To analyse the Raman effect, the wavelength of the scattered photon is converted to wavenumber.
 These wavenumbers are plotted on the x-y plane.
 The wavenumbers are taken along the x-axis and the Raman intensity is taken on the y-axis.
 The difference between the wavenumbers and the intensity is known as the Raman spectrum.

 - Raman amplification: this is based on the Raman scattering where the lower frequency photons are pumped to a high-frequency regime with a surplus amount of energy.
 This method is applicable to telecommunications.

 - Supercontinuum generation: In optics, supercontinuum is formed using the Raman spectra, which results in smooth spectra as the initial spectra are built spontaneously which is later amplified to higher energy.

-- Raman spectroscopy is a type of spectroscopy that works on the basis of Raman effect and finds applications in various fields like in nanotechnology to understand the structure of nanowires, in biology and medicine where the low-frequency DNAs and proteins are studied and chemistry to understand the structure of molecules and their bonds.
+- Raman spectroscopy works on the basis of Raman effect and finds applications in various fields like in nanotechnology to understand the structure of nanowires, in biology and medicine where the low-frequency DNAs and proteins are studied and chemistry to understand the structure of molecules and their bonds.

 - Raman scattering is used in remote sensing and planetary exploration.

 - Raman scattering is used to sense the minerals in Mars.